-After three days of breathing meditation we were ready for Vipassana which we would practice until the end of the course.
+After three days of breathing meditation, we were ready for Vipassana which we would practice until the end of the course.
 This time it was all about “working with the bodily sensations”.

-We would sit, and “scan” our whole bodies from the cranium, to the tips of the toes.
-First you would notice the top of the head.
+We would sit, and “scan” our whole bodies from the cranium to the tips of the toes.
+First, you would notice the top of the head.
 Is there any sensation there?
 Then the forehead?
 Sensation?
 And like this, it would continue till we reached the toes.

 The important thing was not to manufacture the sensation or “think” about the part of your body.
-It was all about noticing; without judgement, craving, or aversion.
+It was all about noticing; without judgment, craving, or aversion.
 I would sense what’s going on in my fingers, and I would feel a slight pulsation.
 My job was to acknowledge the sensation without adding any meaning to it.